TmmmmmR/Write-ups/Web/README.md

 [+] \ is filtred  // anti-slashe
 ```

-As you can see above whitespace slaches and quotes are all catched by the target.
-But MySQL offer the possibility to avoid whitespaces by using parenthesis to seperate SQL keywords.
+As you can see above whitespace slashes and quotes are all caught by the target.
+But MySQL offers the possibility to avoid whitespaces by using parenthesis to separate SQL keywords.

-For example, you can inject a boolean expression :
+For example, we can inject a boolean expression as follow :

 ```